DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 <center>![](/images/minimizing-linux-boot-times/boot_time_vs_vcpu_count_no_smp.svg)</center>

-That's a **big** difference, I tried to dig into what's taking so long, but couldn't explain why the difference is so lage, I found:
+That's a **big** difference, I tried to dig into what's taking so long, but couldn't explain why the difference is so large, I found:
 - 14ms from 2 `rcu_barrier` calls
   - one from `mark_rodata_ro`
   - one from `ipv4_offload_init`